Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Preliminaries and background

-\begin{definition}[Rank] Rank of a tensor is $R$, if it can be written as a sum of $R$ rank-1 tensors.
-A $d$-order rank-1 tensor is built by the outer product of $d$ vectors. \end{definition}

-\begin{definition}[Multi-linear Rank] A tensor called rank-$(r_1, ... , r_d)$ tensor, if we have $rank(X_{(i)})=r_i$, for $i=1,...,d$, which indicates the dimension of the vector space spanned by mode-$i$ fibers.
-It is the generalization of the matrix rank. \end{definition}
+\begin{definition}[Multi-linear rank] A tensor is called a rank-$(r_1, ... , r_d)$ tensor, if we have $rank(X_{(i)})=r_i$, for $i=1,...,d$, which indicates the dimension of the vector space spanned by mode-$i$ fibers.
+It is a generalization of the matrix rank. \end{definition}